yudan121/ANCHOR/README.md

 ANCHOR (**AN**notating **C**ells with **H**ierarchical marker-**O**riented **R**egularization) is a Python package for marker-guided cell-type annotation in paired RNA-protein single-cell or spatial data.
 ANCHOR combines a labeled scRNA-seq reference, an RNA-protein query dataset, and a user-provided hierarchical protein marker tree through a teacher-student training framework.

-The experiments were generated with the v1 release.
-The v2 release keeps the same teacher, anchor selection, student training, and safety-guard pipeline, and updates only the node-wise rho policy used for the student conditional KL loss.

 ## Method overview

 ![ANCHOR method overview](docs/method.png)